When will construction begin?

 Will my yard get torn up when the gas line is put in?

 To install the distribution system, Enstar contractors will have to clear the right of way of vegetation to dig a trench.
 They must stay in the established right of way when installing the main extension.
 Brining a service line from the main extension to your house will require some digging in your yard for that small trench.
 Traffic will also be reduced to one lane at times while trenches are being dug.
 Building the gas line will be disruptive to local traffic and an eyesore for a time.
-You can view a video on installation of the gas line in Anchor Point to get an idea of what it will look like here.

 Who builds the gas line?